(for children age 4 by September 1)

 4 & 5 Day Program Application Form

 Teachers and children gather early in their session for circle time to share information and discuss classroom issues.
+Often a teacher will present an activity related to what the group is currently studying.
 Circle time also includes familiar and new games, music, and movement.
-All children celebrate a “Berrybrook Birthday.”
-Teachers arrange a date with parents to join the class for all or part of the day.
-In addition to choosing a birthday snack provided by Berrybrook and creating a birthday crown, the 4 & 5 Day Program students celebrating their birthday participate in a special “Birthday Walk” during circle time.
 The daily circle time helps children become part of a connected and caring community, where they learn to listen to others and share their own ideas.